Gizzahub/gzh-cli-git-sync/README.md

 - Default executor uses [`gzh-cli-git`](https://github.com/Gizzahub/gzh-cli-git) to perform real Git operations.
 - Planner looks at the filesystem to choose clone/update/replace and can mark orphans for deletion when `cleanupOrphans` + `roots` are provided.
+- State persistence is supported via `--state-file` for resume-able runs.

 ## CLI (shared)